pmc-community/jekyll-site-template/doc-contents/go-live/appearance.md

 ```

 # Auxiliary buttons
 These buttons are placed on the right side of the site header and are used to point the user to some external sites that may be related or of interest (such as the company website).
-Technically, there is no limit of how many buttons ccan be added, but it is not recommended to have more than two buttons.
+Technically, there is no limit of how many buttons can be added, but it is not recommended to have more than two buttons.
 Auxiliary buttons setting is placed in `_config.yml` file.

 ```yml
 {%